Our small print

-(3) For entrepreneurs, the Provider's offers are subject to change and non-binding.
-Prices are quoted ex-works including packaging.
-If the Supplier and the Customer agree in writing that the Supplier's delivery or service shall be performed later than four months after conclusion of the contract, the Supplier reserves the right to change its prices vis-à-vis the Customer (as entrepreneur) if cost reductions or cost increases occur after conclusion of the contract due to changes in the price of materials.
-The Supplier will provide proof of this to the entrepreneur on request.
-The entrepreneur shall bear all additional fees, taxes, freight charges or their increases which affect the object of purchase, unless mandatory statutory provisions require otherwise.
+(5) Prices are quoted ex-works including packaging.
+If the Supplier and the Customer agree in writing that the Supplier's delivery or service shall be performed later than four months after conclusion of the contract, the Supplier reserves the right to change its prices vis-à-vis the Customer if cost reductions or cost increases occur after conclusion of the contract due to changes in the price of materials.
+The Supplier will provide proof of this to the Customer on request.
+The Customer shall bear all additional fees, taxes, freight charges or increases thereof which affect the object of purchase, unless mandatory statutory provisions require otherwise.

 § 3 Delivery, availability of goods

 (1) If, at the time of the Customer's order, no items of the selected product are available, the Supplier shall inform the Customer of this in the order confirmation.
 If the product is permanently unavailable, the Supplier shall refrain from a declaration of acceptance.
 In this case a contract shall not be concluded.

 (2) The Supplier is entitled at all times to make partial deliveries, provided this is acceptable to the Customer.